rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 include
 `$NDDSHOME/third_party/openssl-<version>/<architecture>/release/lib/:$CERTICOM_SBENGINEHOME/tools/sb/sb-$CERTICOMOS/lib/:$CERTICOM_SBENGINEHOME/lib/$CERTICOMOS.`

+To run this example, type the following commands in two different command shells (one command in each shell), either on the same machine or on different
+machines:

+  > python3 secure_pub.py
+  > python3 secure_sub.py

 ## Windows systems

 Your PATH must include
 `%NDDSHOME%\lib\<architecture>` and
 `%NDDSHOME%\third_party\openssl-<version>\<architecture>\<release or debug>\bin`
 (location of the libcrypto and libssl DLLs).

+To run this example, type the following commands in two different command shells (one command in each shell), either on the same machine or on different
+machines:

+  > python3 secure_pub.py
+  > python3 secure_sub.py

 ## Accepted parameters